 Technology

 "Technology" is a common topic in the IELTS exam.
 You may be asked to talk about technology in your speaking exam or write an essay that is related to technology.
-That is why it is important to know at least the common terms that you could use while describing a technology or write an essay to present convincing arguments and examples.
+That is why it is important to know at least the common terms that you could use while describing a technology or writing an essay to present convincing arguments and examples.

 In this "vocabulary" lesson, we will learn some words and phrases related to technology and see how they could be actually used in a sentence.

-1. Surfing the web: [Meaning: To navigate through the World Wide Web or Internet.]
+1. Surfing the web: [Meaning: To navigate through the World Wide Web or Internet]

 Example 1: I like to learn new things, and surfing the web for at least an hour per day helps me a lot in learning.

-2. State of the art: [Meaning: Modern, latest, up to date].
+2. State-of-the-art: [Meaning: Modern, latest, up to date]

 Example 2: The airline authority boasts about the fact that all their aeroplanes use state-of-the-art navigation equipment.

-3. Technophobe: [Meaning: Someone who fears, dislikes, or avoids new technology.]
+3. Technophobe: [Meaning: Someone who fears, dislikes, or avoids new technology]

 Example 1: Though we are not a tech company, we still do not need people who are afraid to embrace technology and are considered technophobes.